 The NOW Year Calendar

 The wall calendar I’ve developed with the NeuYear team is available once again in tall and wide sizes (I got the tall one this year).
 It features several elements of TimeCrafting and gives you a full view of your calendar year at a glance.
 This is the perfect gift for someone who wants to see the shape of their year to craft it to be the best year possible.
-Until December 1, you’ll get 10% off when you use this link to buy it.
+You can get yours here.

 The Front Nine: How to Start the Year You Want Anytime You Want